Al-aqua/intro-to-ai-lapman/src/outline.md

 - Representing problems for search in Python.
 - Depth-First Search (DFS) and its characteristics.
 - Breadth-First Search (BFS) and its characteristics.
-- Uniform Cost Search (UCS).
-- Iterative Deepening Search.
-- Python implementation of search algorithms (tree vs. graph search).
-- Practical exercises: solving mazes, graph traversal problems, water jug problem.
+- Practical exercises: solving mazes, water jug problem.

 **Chapter 8: Heuristic Search Techniques & Optimization**